Menghuan1918/Smartinput/README.md

 > Unless otherwise noted, all videos or images shown are on **3060M** mobile graphics cards running **llama3-8B** on ollama, and the videos are not **accelerated or multiplied**!

 # What's new
-- New showtext window, now able to stream output/edit final text
+- New showtext window, now able to stream output/edit final text(show in gif here:)

   ![New_window](https://github.com/Menghuan1918/Smartinput/assets/122662527/0704fea4-19c4-4716-a953-cbeca4dcb653)